Here's what we know about the San Jose rail yard shooting

-Authorities are investigating a "very sizable crime scene" at a public transit rail yard in San Jose, California, after a gunman opened fire, leaving eight people dead.
+Authorities are investigating a "very sizable crime scene" at a public transit rail yard in San Jose, California, after a gunman opened fire, leaving nine people dead.

 Eight miles away, authorities are looking into the gunman's home that went up in flames.